VivaPayments/API/Plugins/zencart/vivawallet/readme.txt

 INSTALLATION:

-Upload the files to their corresponding locations.
+Upload the files to their corresponding locations on your server.
 Install the module through your admin / Modules / Payment and configure your settings

 At Vivawallet create a new payment source,